List of National Historic Landmarks in Mississippi: Key

-National Historic Landmarks in Mississippi
+List

 There are 40 National Historic Landmarks in Mississippi.
 Five of these are also State Historic Sites.
 For consistency, the sites are named here as designated under the National Historic Landmark program.
 A cross-reference list of all seven State Historic Sites is provided further below, which uses different names for some sites.
 The NHLs are concentrated in 17 of Mississippi's 82 counties.
 Thirteen are in Adams County alone.